DemonBunnyBon/TLR-TheLongRemaster/README.md

 # Final words:
 This is an unofficial modification for The Long Dark and is not endorsed by or affiliated with Hinterland Studio.
+This is not part of the official visual updates.

-Please don't go around pestering the developers about such visual changes, or bad-mouthing them about the assets present in the vanilla game.
+Also, please don't go around pestering the developers about such visual changes, or bad-mouthing them about the assets present in the vanilla game!